brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**The Quake**

+A good reminder that disaster movies don’t need to have the glitz and glam of a big budget Hollywood film.
+This sequel to The Wave was rather slowly-paced, but exciting as it picked up steam.

 **Killing of a Sacred Deer**

 Wow, this was an eerie film.
 At this point I’ve enough of Yorgos Lanthimos’ films that I enter into them thinking “what’s the strange twist?”
 This film delivered on that quite well.
 I love the strange, flat performance Lanthimos actors provide—they lure you into this world with everything just _a bit_ off.
 Also the young man in the film was _haunting_.